sandrinodimattia/ssl-cert-expiration-to-slack/README.md

     https://raw.githubusercontent.com/sandrinodimattia/ssl-cert-expiration-to-slack-webtask/master/task.js
 ```

-> If the certificate is valid for more than DAYS_THRESHOLD, nothing will be posted to Slack.
+> If you decide you want to monitor more domains over time just rerun the command to replace your current job.